 Nelson’s attack on the civilian was so brutal that the man had to be transported to a local hospital to be treated for his injuries, according to police records.

 There are no records indicating Nelson was ever investigated for misconduct relating to this assault on a bystander.

 This is not the only instance in which Nelson used violence against someone who wasn’t suspected of committing a crime, according to police records.

 On June 28, 2018, Nelson was responding to a welfare check in which the person eluded the police, but welfare checks are not necessarily criminal in nature.
 At some point, Nelson, who was a K9 handler at the time, released his dog, who then bit another police officer, according to police records.

 Nelson ordered his dog to stop biting the officer, who at that point was too injured to continue, according to police records.
 Nelson then tackled the person whom he was supposed to be doing a welfare check on, then the dog bit the person, according to records.
 Nelson put the person in a stranglehold, at which point the dog bit Nelson, records show.

 Nelson’s reckless use of his K9, the lack of ability to control it, and his violence toward a civilian were never investigated beyond the required use of force report, according to police records.

-Nelson took the lives of three people and assaulted nearly 100 people by the time he stopped working for the Auburn Police Department.
+Nelson took the lives of three people and assaulted nearly 100 people by the time he was charged with murder.

 Nelson is the first police officer to be charged with murder since Washington voters approved I-940, which changes the burden of proof for prosecution of police homicides, according to Satterberg’s office.